opencast/opencast.github.io/communication.md

 # Communications

 These are the official mailing lists of the Opencast Community.
-If you are seeking support for running Opencast, we would recommend to subscribe to the Opencast users list.
-If you are interested in general announcements, the community list is probably the list that you would like to join.
+If you are seeking support for installing or operating Opencast, we recommend subscribing to the Opencast users list.
+Posting requires an account for GMail.

 {% include simplebox.html backgroundcolor=site.data.colors.box
 content="## Opencast Announcements